 The shadows began to organize themselves into a story.
 She saw a flood wash away the world.
 Then the water shadows drained away and the ground opened up.
 From the dark deep hole the shadows of people emerged and spread out into the night.
 Many lingered around the campfire; a shadowy crowd that mingled with the flames.

 “What do you want?”
-Spider Woman asked the Lady with a thought.
+Spider Woman asked.

 The Lady knew what she wanted most, though she kept that desire locked in the shadowy recesses of her mind.

 Behind her someone fell to the ground with a thump.